cryptpad/documentation/user_guide/support.rst

 Quota
 ~~~~~

-Your total storage and how much is currently taken.
+Your total storage, how much is currently taken and the subscription if you have one.

 Web browser
 ~~~~~~~~~~~